gmirsky/zth-k8s-postgresql/README.md

 az storage account create -n clusterexamplesa -g cluster-example-rg -l eastus
 ```

-Verify in the volumous JSON output that `"provisioningState": "Succeeded"`, is present to determine if your storage account was created.
+Verify in the voluminous JSON output that `"provisioningState": "Succeeded"`, is present to determine if your storage account was created.

 Create a container in the storage account we just created.